 July 30, 2017

 Moving into a new home before the next school season begins can be an exciting and new experience for families and students.
 However, if you’re not prepared, the new school year can be harder than it should be.
 Most of you have probably familiarized yourself with school routines and are well prepared for the upcoming back to school season.
 So doing the same thing in a new home will be a breeze.
 With the first week of school being right around the corner, there’s no better time to organize your new Sharp Residential home for all of the papers, school supplies, and projects that will be coming home soon.
-To make the transition a bit easier we’ve compiled a list of simple and cost effective tips that will make your child’s transition back to school in a new home a little easier.
+To make the transition a bit easier we’ve compiled a list of simple and cost-effective back to school tips that will make your child’s transition to a new home a little easier.

 Maximize Your New Space

 If you have recently purchased one of our exceptional homes, there is a ton of space for you to use during the school year.
 It’s important to keep your new home efficiently organized to avoid clutter.
 Instead of finding school bags and supplies everywhere, install a set of cubbies for your child to drop their stuff into when they get home.
 One of the most important things is to make sure they have a familiar and comfortable workplace, luckily several of our floorplans include them.
 This makes establishing a homework/ home office space much easier for you and your child.
 Even having a simple designated phone charging area can reap many benefits when it’s time for you and your family to put down your devices and spend quality time together.

 During the summer, sleep schedules are usually thrown out the window which makes it difficult to adjust to a new one.
 Consider how old your child is and how much sleep they need to be getting so they can always be well rested and ready to learn.
 To make the first day back to school easier for them, start getting them up earlier by reeling in bedtime the week before.
 To make the school mornings easier, help them organize their school stuff (backpacks, lunches, supplies) and pick out clothes to wear the night before.